YAHOO! INTERNET LIFE

 This is a November AD 1999 issue of the magazine “YAHOO!
 INTERNET LIFE,” a publication established by the renowned American media company Ziff Davis.
 Published from AD 1996 to AD 2002, the magazine primarily explored the internet boom and its accompanying pop culture phenomena during the 1990s and the turn of the millennium.

 The magazine’s editor, Barry Golson, was a former executive editor of the American adult magazine Playboy, which influenced YAHOO!
 INTERNET LIFE’s style to include noticeable adult themes and sexual undertones.
-For example, the cover of this issue features Canadian model and actress Estella Warren, dressed minimally to exude allure, with a black cursor tattoo on her right shoulder.
+For example, the cover of this issue features Canadian model and actress Estella Warren, dressed minimally to exude allure, with a black cursor tattoo on her left shoulder.
 Accompanying this visual is the provocative tagline: “Without the Net this model would be naked…”, a suggestive hook designed to grab readers’ attention while introducing the featured topic: “WEB FASHION ’99.”

 The magazine includes multiple photographs featuring Estella Warren as the model, showcasing her as a central figure for its visual theme.
 Additionally, it contains an advertisement and specifications for Apple’s then-upcoming Power Mac G4 Cube, a personal computer slated for release in the year AD 2000.